pdx-cs-sound/java-sound-linux/README.md

     * OpenJDK: Should just work — no magic necessary.

 * Compile and run your java code.
-A sine wave demo is here.
+A sine wave player demo is here.

-        javac demo.java
+        javac playsine.java
-        java demo
+        java playsine

 ## Acknowledgments